wayfair-contribs/dd-trace-java/CONTRIBUTING.md

 * P: When Gradle is building the project, the error `Could not find netty-transport-native-epoll-4.1.43.Final-linux-x86_64.jar` is shown.
   * S: Execute `rm -rf  ~/.m2/repository/io/netty/netty-transport*` in a Terminal and re-build again.

-* IntelliJ 2021.3 complains `Failed to find KotlinGradleProjectData for GradleSourceSetData` https://youtrack.jetbrains.com/issue/KTIJ-20173
-  * Switch to `IntelliJ IDEA CE 2021.2.3`

 * IntelliJ Gradle fails to import the project with `JAVA_11_HOME must be set to build Java 11 code`
   * A workaround is to run IntelliJ from terminal with `JAVA_11_HOME`
-  * In order to verify what's visible from IntelliJ use `Add Configuration` bar and go to `Add New` -> `Gradle` -> `Environmental Variables`
+  * In order to verify what's visible from IntelliJ use `Run -> Edit Configurations -> Add New -> Gradle -> Environmental Variables`

 ## Running tests on another JVM